rachelmartzdev/data-engineer-handbook/databricks-ai-bootcamp/Assignment1-nn-ticket-tracker/REFLECTION.md

 **What was the most difficult part?**

-Getting it deployed then getting it working after deployed.
+Getting it deployed then fixing new bugs after deployed.

 **How is Lakebase different from storing this data in a traditional analytics table?**